kjmerf/hello_rabbitmq/README.md

 # hello_rabbitmq
-This application streams fake web clicks data from the send container to the receive container.
+This application streams fake web clicks from the send container to the receive container.

 I made it to learn docker-compose and rabbitMQ.